 As a member of RAP’s Europe and U.S. teams, Megan O’Reilly provides research and expertise focusing primarily on integrated resource planning, distributed energy resources and the transition away from fossil gas.
 Her position on both teams allows her to augment ideas by sharing her experience across RAP’s work in the regions.

-Before joining RAP in 2018, Ms. O’Reilly worked with the Coalition for Clean Affordable Energy (CCAE)— a group of local, regional, and national non-governmental organizations — to advance clean energy policy in New Mexico.
-She represented the coalition in proceedings before the New Mexico Public Regulation Commission involving renewable energy, energy efficiency, rate design, and distributed generation.
-She also coordinated advocacy to increase renewable energy in rural electric cooperative service areas.
-During her time with CCAE, Ms. O’Reilly was awarded a Robert Bosch Foundation Fellowship in Germany.
-She used the yearlong fellowship to work first with Agora Energiewende and then with RAP’s office in Berlin, exploring ideas of common interest in Germany and the U.S. on energy policy.
+Before joining RAP in 2018, Ms. O’Reilly acted as counsel for the Coalition for Clean Affordable Energy — a group of local, regional, and national nongovernmental organizations — to advance clean energy policy in New Mexico.
+She represented the coalition in proceedings before the New Mexico Public Regulation Commission involving renewable energy, energy efficiency, rate design and distributed generation.
+She also coordinated advocacy that contributed to increased renewable energy in rural electric cooperative service areas.
+During her time with the coalition, Ms. O’Reilly was awarded a Robert Bosch Foundation Fellowship in Germany.
+She used the year-long fellowship to work first with the think tank Agora Energiewende and then with RAP’s office in Berlin, exploring ideas of common interest in Germany and the U.S. on energy policy.

 Ms. O’Reilly’s work in energy policy is informed by her experience using environmental law to protect communities and the health of the environment.
-As a staff attorney and later Climate and Energy Program director at the Western Environmental Law Center, she focused on the effects of coal and natural gas production and combustion in the Western United States.
-Ms. O’Reilly earlier worked as a solo practitioner in California, representing environmental organizations in federal litigation to protect water and air quality and in Federal Energy Regulatory Commission relicensing proceedings to restore rivers.
+As a staff attorney, and later as climate and energy program director at the Western Environmental Law Center, she focused on the effects of coal and natural gas production and combustion in the Western United States.
+Earlier in her career, she also worked as a solo practitioner in California, representing environmental organizations in federal litigation to protect water and air quality and to restore rivers through the Federal Energy Regulatory Commission.